 - or ONE solution (if it just touches)

-But when the curve does not cross the line there are still solutions, however:
+When the curve does not cross the line there are still solutions, but:

 - the two solutions include Imaginary Numbers